learn-co-curriculum/phase-3-ruby-building-applications-gems-and-bundler/README.md

 ```

 Provided that the GitHub repository is for the gem only, this simple invocation
 should work.
-If the gem code is in a subdirectory of the repository, a number
+If the gem code is in a sub-directory of the repository, a number
 of options are available to help you help Bundler find the gem.
 Consult the Bundler
 [documentation][git-bundler] for options.